uprial/secretrooms/README.md

 ## Introduction

-Generate rail from spawn to mansion and monument and rare loot in chests and furnaces.
+Generate rail from spawn to mansion and monument and rare loot in chests and furnaces, harden Endermans and skeletons.

 ## Features